Oktoberfest: 10 Things to Know About Germany’s Largest Festival

 3. Stroller Policy at Oktoberfest

 Strollers are not permitted on Saturdays or on German Unity Day.
-These days, a carrier would be more ideal for your little ones.
+These days, a carrier would be ideal for your little ones.

 You are in luck if you plan to attend Oktoberfest on a weekday or a Sunday.
 It turns out, you may bring a stroller into the festival, but only before 6:00 pm.
 Oktoberfest does have a stroller check available for a small fee at the entrance.
 All of this is important to note to ensure an enjoyable family-friendly visit.